-- 36 IFRS 17 recognises in the Basis for Conclusions of IFRS 17 that entities will incur costs to identify the contractual service margin at the annual cohort level, but considers that information about higher or lower profits earned by an entity from different generations of contracts is sufficiently useful information to justify such costs. - 37 As explained in the Basis for Conclusions of the standard (paragraph BC139P), the IASB acknowledged that for some insurance contracts with substantial intergenerational sharing of risks, the effect of financial guarantees and other cash flows that do not vary with returns on underlying items would rarely cause an annual cohort to become onerous.
-The IASB has dismissed the proposal to exempt the contracts with intergenerational mutualisation as its concluded that it is exactly that rarity that makes the information particularly useful to users of financial statements when such an event occurs.

-In addition, arguments reported in the Basis for Conclusions (paragraphs BC139Q till BC139S of IFRS 17) are equally valid.
+- 40 IFRS 17 recognises in the Basis for Conclusions of IFRS 17 that entities will incur costs to identify the contractual service margin at the annual cohort level but considers that information about higher or lower profits earned by an entity from different generations of contracts is sufficiently useful information to justify such costs - 41 As explained in the Basis for Conclusions of the Standard (paragraph BC139P), the IASB acknowledged that for some insurance contracts with substantial intergenerational sharing of risks, the effect of financial guarantees and other cash flows that do not vary with returns on underlying items would rarely cause an annual cohort to become onerous.
+The IASB has dismissed the proposal to exempt the contracts with intergenerational mutualisation as it is concluded that it is exactly that rarity that makes the information particularly useful to users of financial statements when such an event occurs. - In addition, arguments reported in the Basis for Conclusions (paragraphs BC139Q to BC139S of IFRS 17) are equally valid.

-EFRAG notes the following aspects or views of some stakeholders that contribute negatively
+EFRAG notes the following aspects or views of some stakeholders that contribute negatively to the assessment of IFRS 17 requirements

-39 Increased resources will be required to allocate underlying assets to cohorts as well as costs relating to data storage and sign-off of disclosure amounts and one is considered that ALM efficiency will be lost as there will be difficulties to justify the link between certain types of investments and the contracts of a specific cohort.
+43 Increased resources will be required to allocate underlying assets to cohorts as well as costs relating to data storage and sign-off of disclosure amounts and it is considered that ALM efficiency will be lost as there will be difficulties to justify the link between certain types of investments and the contracts of a specific cohort.
 Furthermore, pricing and risk management techniques are done at a portfolio level and that cohorts would generate artificial variability in performance as the product is expected to provide a stable margin with no significant deviations from the longevity assumptions.